a-sm21j/Improving-EEG-Seizure-Detection-in-Newborns-through-Self-Distillation_UCC_AM6021/README.md

 ### Contents:

 1. **Preprocessing the EEG Data**
-   - The notebook *EEG_Preprocess* outlines the preprocessing steps for the neonatal EEG dataset from the Helsinki University Hospital.
+   - The notebook *EEG_Preprocess(compressed)* outlines the preprocessing steps for the neonatal EEG dataset from the Helsinki University Hospital.
+Outputs have been cleared to reduce file size.

 2. **Building the Base and Ideal Models**
    - The notebook *EEG_Base_Ideal_model* explains the creation of the base/self-distillation model and an ideal model using the same 1D CNN architecture, along with their training and evaluation.